DamonMohammadbagher/NativePayload_ICMP/Chapter 10 - Transferring Payload via ICMPv4 Traffic by TTL/README.md

 step2 (windows system B with IPv4 192.168.1.13) : ./NativePayload_ICMP.exe listen 192.168.1.10

-Description: with Step1 (system A) you will inject bytes for "text"  TTL Values , with Step2 on (system B) you can have this text via Send/Rec ICMPv4 Traffic (Ping Response)
+Description: with Step1 (system A) you will inject bytes for "text" to TTL Values , with Step2 on (system B) you can have this text via Send/Rec ICMPv4 Traffic (Ping Response)

 Using this Method via two Linux systems (Linux only)